mobluse/beep/README.md

 This makes it possible to play the files in https://github.com/ShaneMcC/beeps or https://github.com/Josef-Friedrich/beep-melodies or the command-lines in https://www.reddit.com/r/linux/comments/18h8v5/does_anyone_have_or_know_a_source_for_beep_scripts/.

-You can break out of the playing files by pressing Ctrl+C for a long time.
+You can break out of the playing scripts by pressing Ctrl+C for a long time.

 Now I use `system()`, but one might use a more direct call with less overhead, but I don't know how.
 Another alternative would be to write a TCP/IP sound server.